simengangstad/SwiftyCloudKit/README.md

 ### CloudKitSubscriber

 A subscription is useful when there are multiple units having read and write access to the same data.
 An example would be an app which allows multiple users to collaborate on a spreadsheet.
 The subscription fires a notification when new data is appended, when data is deleted and when data is modified.
-The example project includes a demo concering this (be aware that the iOS simulator can't send these notifications, only receive, so test between two iOS devices).
+The example project includes a demo concerning this (be aware that the iOS simulator can't send these notifications, only receive, so test between two iOS devices).

 The prerequisites for subscriptions are:
 - Adding remote-notification to UIBackgroundModes in info.plist